 A motorcycle rider died Saturday, June 1, 2019.
 The death occurred after a 29-year-old driver allegedly turned left directly in front of a motorcycle.
 The accident happened as the driver of a 2013 Hyundai tried to turn onto Belleview Boulevard.
 Consequently, turning directly into the path of a 59-year-old man riding a motorcycle.

 According to police at the scene, the rider was thrown from the bike and suffered fatal injuries.
 The driver of the Hyundai failed a field sobriety test.
-Now the drive faces charges of DUI manslaughter and child neglect for driving impaired while minor children were in the car.
+Now the drive faces charges of DUI manslaughter and child neglect for driving impaired with minor children in the car.

 Motorcycle Accident Wrongful Death and DUI

 Anytime an auto accident results in a fatality, the at-fault driver could be liable for a personal injury that resulted in death.
 This is called a wrongful death claim.
 When law enforcement arrests the at-fault driver for intoxication and they get sent to prison for DUI manslaughter, family members often wonder if they are still going to be able to collect any compensation.

 Incarceration and Auto Insurance